DataRecce/recce-documentation/docs/docs/features/preset-checks.md

 1. When a new recce server is launched, all preset checks are automatically set up, but these checks are not executed at this time.
     ![alt text](../../assets/images/features/preset-checks.png){: .shadow}
-2. When the specified **Run Query** button is pressed, the check will be executed.
+2. When the **Run Query** button is pressed, the check will be executed.

 ### Recce Run